terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 </dependency>
 ```

 Save the pom.xml file and then trigger the building of your project.
 How you do this will depend on whether you are using the command line or an IDE.
-During the build process, Terrier along with all of its dependancies will be downloaded and compiled.
+During the build process, Terrier along with all of its dependencies will be downloaded and compiled.
 If you are using an IDE, then Terrier and its dependencies should also be automatically added to your [Java classpath](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html).
 At this point you should be ready to start coding!

 Making an Index
 ----------------------------------------